H-1B visa: Labor Condition Application

 Additional rules apply to employers who are dependent (15 percent or more of their workforce) or who have violated rules with the Department of Labor in the past.
+In 2025, the Department of Labor launched Project Firewall, a targeted H-1B enforcement for investigating employers suspected of program abuse.
+The program allows the Secretary of Labor to certify investigations based on “reasonable cause” and coordinates with other federal agencies to detect underpayment, misrepresentation, and improper job arrangements.

 Maintaining status

 Taxation of H-1B visa holders

 H-1B visa holders are taxed based on residency status under the Substantial Presence Test.
 Those present in the U.S. for at least 183 weighted days over three years are resident aliens and taxed on worldwide income.
 Others are nonresident aliens, taxed only on U.S.-sourced income.

-H-1B workers must pay Social Security and Medicare taxes, unless exempt under a Totalization Agreement.
+H-1B workers must pay Social Security and Medicare taxes, unless exempt under a Totalization agreements.
 As such, visa holders may be eligible for receiving Social Security benefits upon retirement should the individual have enough credits and not barred by any totalization agreements with their home country.
 Employers also pay federal unemployment tax on their wages.

 For tax filing, nonresidents use Form 1040-NR, while residents file Form 1040.
 Dual-status taxpayers (those changing residency status during the year) must file specialized returns.

 H-1B holders who qualify for tax treaty benefits must file Form 8833, with additional forms for specific exemptions.
 Ensuring compliance with tax classification and reporting prevents penalties.